Allan Okello: KCCA

-2018–19 Uganda Premier League
+2018–19 season

 Okello played his first game of the season on 28 September, against Soana FC at Phillip Omondi StarTimes Stadium, Kampala Capital City Authority (won 2–1).
 He scored his first goal of the season against Onduparaka on 19 October at Green Light Stadium, Arua.
-OKello played his last game of the season against Maroons FC on 4 May 2019, at Phillip Omondi StarTimes Stadium.
+Okello played his last game of the season against Maroons FC on 4 May 2019, at Phillip Omondi StarTimes Stadium.
 He played over 24 matches in the season.
 Kampala Capital City Authority became the league champions.
-OKello completed the 2018–2019 Uganda Premier League season with six goals.
+Okello completed the 2018–2019 Uganda Premier League season with six goals.

-Paradou AC
+Paradou

-On 21 January 2020, Okello signed a 3-year contract with Paradou AC.